grandrea/xiFDR/README.md

 In the "FDR settings", one can perform the actual FDR filtering.

 By default, the view is set to "reduced FDR", which shows just the basic settings.
 The cutoff is set at 5% at the residue pair level, meaning the  error will be propagated so that 5% of the residue pairs correspond to a wrong/random match.
 The "boosting" features is enabled (see below for more details).
 These are perfectly acceptable FDR filtering settings for experiments aimed at characterising the crosslinks in a purified protein complex and should give a good idea of the number of crosslinks detectable with reasonable certainty in the sample.
 In analyses of cellular fractions or searches with hundreds of proteins in the database, it is advisable to also include an FDR cutoff at the "Protein Pairs" level.
 Similarly, in analyses devoted to method development on the quality of spectra, a filter at the "PSM" is advised.
+Whenever multiple cutoffs are selected (e.g. both residue pairs and PPI level at 5%), xiSEARCH will report only the entries at lower levels that also pass the upper level.
+For example, only the residue pairs that will pass both the residue pair and PPI level thresholds will be considered as passing the FDR.

 If these settings are satisfactory, press "calculate".